ikekeku/PPInsight/README.md

 ---

 ## Task 2 — run PPI predictors on file pairs and store scores
 Once you’ve retrieved the protein files in Task 1, here we swap from “getting the data” to “using models” to predict how strongly two proteins interact and then save those predictions to compare models later.
+You don’t need to code every model from scratch — instead, make small Python functions (“wrappers”) that take two protein files and return the model’s predicted score.
+This helps keep your code organized and reusable.
 This task wraps 2–3 PPI prediction approaches and produces a single `scores.tsv` (or CSV) in the same repo.
 For each protein pair and model run, write one or more score rows with clear headers (`proteinA, proteinB, model, score_type, score_value, output_path, timestamp`).
 Start with three complementary predictors: can include one of each or some other combination of a sequence-based model (fast local or embedding-based), a docking server (ClusPro or HADDOCK) for structural docking, and a structure-scoring tool (DockQ) for pose quality.

 Key implementation notes:
+- For each protein pair, you’ll run models that predict how well two proteins fit or “dock” together — meaning how their 3D structures might align to form a stable complex.
+The output is a numerical score that tells you how good that fit is.
 - Make lightweight wrappers so `score_pair(a_files, b_files, model_name)` is non-repetitive and logs raw outputs.
 See ClusPro help and usage: [https://cluspro.org/help.php](https://cluspro.org/help.php) and HADDOCK docs: [https://wenmr.science.uu.nl/haddock2.4/](https://wenmr.science.uu.nl/haddock2.4/).
-- For continuous docking quality use DockQ (0–1) — wrapper and implementation at: [https://github.com/bjornwallner/DockQ](https://github.com/bjornwallner/DockQ).
-See the DockQ paper for interpretation: [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0161879](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0161879).
+- **Docking quality score (DockQ)** – a value from 0 to 1 that rates how well two proteins’ shapes align after docking.
+Higher = better interaction. [https://github.com/bjornwallner/DockQ](https://github.com/bjornwallner/DockQ)
+- **RMSD (Root Mean Square Deviation)** – measures how far apart the predicted protein complex is from a reference complex.
+Lower = better accuracy. [https://en.wikipedia.org/wiki/Root-mean-square_deviation_of_atomic_positions](https://en.wikipedia.org/wiki/Root-mean-square_deviation_of_atomic_positions)
+- **E-value** – used in sequence-based predictions (like BLAST).
+It estimates how likely a match happened by chance.
+Lower = more significant. [https://www.ncbi.nlm.nih.gov/BLAST/tutorial/Altschul-1.html](https://www.ncbi.nlm.nih.gov/BLAST/tutorial/Altschul-1.html)
+- You’ll want to save multiple types of scores (e.g., DockQ, RMSD, E-value) for each prediction so that later you can visualize and compare models across these different performance metrics.
 - Store multiple `score_type` values per run (e.g., `dockq`, `rmsd`, `evalue`) so visualizations can pick which metric to display.

 Testing and reproducibility:
-- Provide deterministic test stubs for each model that return fixed scores.
-Keep a sample `pairs.csv` with 3 known pairs for integration tests.
+- Create simple test files (like three known interacting protein pairs in a pairs.csv file).
+- Write “test stubs” — mini functions that pretend to run a model but always return the same score.
+These let you test your plotting and data-handling code without needing to re-run expensive real models.

 ---

 ## Task 3 — plot interaction scores (D3 visualizations)
 This task turns the `scores.tsv` table into interactive visuals.
 For each metric type (one chart per metric—e.g., DOCKQ, RMSD), build a D3 page where x = model name and y = score value; each protein pair is shown as a series of points/boxes, with tooltips linking to raw outputs.
-The default view shows a single protein pair (dropdown to switch), but allow grouped views (multiple pairs) or aggregated summaries (boxplot/violin per model).
+The default view will show a single protein pair (dropdown to switch).
+Possible immplenetations include allowing grouped views (multiple pairs) or aggregated summaries (boxplot/violin per model).

 Key implementation notes:
 - Convert `scores.tsv` → `scores.json` via a small script; D3 reads the JSON.
 Use D3 v7: [https://d3js.org/](https://d3js.org/).
-- UX: dropdown for protein pair, legend for models, sort controls (by median score), hover tooltip with `score_value`, `score_type`, and `output_path`.
+- UX (user experience): dropdown for protein pair, legend for models, sort controls (by median score), hover tooltip with `score_value`, `score_type`, and `output_path`.
 Export PNG/SVG for posters.
 - Keep each chart focused: one metric per page (easier comparison and legend clarity).

 Testing and examples: